diffblue/cbmc/src/solvers/README.md

 * sat/:   Back-ends for a variety of SAT solvers and DIMACS output.

+\section flattening-section Flattening

+To be documented.

 \section solver-apis Solver APIs

-\subsection flattening-section Flattening

-To be documented.

 \subsection smt-solving-api-section SMT solving API